dinuovos/rick-and-morty-characters/README.md

 These are 20 per page.

-The information shown is: the pictures of the character, the name of the character.
+The information shown is: the picture of the character, the name of the character.

 Below each image there is a button that opens a popup with more information about the character.